stat301-1-2023-fall/final-project-1-celenakim/var_analyses/README.md

 3. "Sci-fi, fantasy" genre has the greatest mean opening weekend revenue; "Sequel, adaptation" script type has the greatest mean opening weekend revenue
-4. Oscar winning movies have a lower mean opening weekend revenue than movies with 0 Oscars
+4. Oscariwinning movies have a lower mean opening weekend revenue than movies with 0 Oscars
 5. Strong, positive correlations for both associations of domestic gross by opening weekend revenue and foreign gross by opening weekend revenue; slightly steeper for domestic gross
 6. Walt Disney Studios has the highest mean opening weekend revenue;
-    but lots of missingness within distributor variable, may be innaccurate
+    but a lot of missingness within distributor variable, may be inaccurate
-7. Positive correlation between opening wekeend revenue and Rotten Tomatoes audience score
+7. Positive correlation between opening weekend revenue and Rotten Tomatoes audience score

 ### Variable 3: Domestic, Foreign, & Worldwide Gross